-The Quechee Library Trustees next meet Monday, Feb.
-9 at 5 p.m.
-They meet on the second Monday of each month at this time.
-The Wilder Board of Trustees next meet Wednesday, Feb.
-4 at 6 p.m.
+The Quechee Library Trustees next meet Monday, May 11 at 5 p.m.
+The board meets on the second Monday of each month at this time.
+The Wilder Board of Trustees next meet Wednesday, May 6 at 6 p.m.
 They meet on the first Wednesday of each month at this time.
-The Friends next meeting is Wednesday, Feb.
-18 at 2 p.m. at Quechee Library.
+The Friends next meeting is Wednesday, May 13 at 2 p.m. at Quechee Library.

 In April the Quechee/Wilder Libraries become one of nearly 50 Vermont libraries in the VOKAL consortium, sharing a catalog and circulation system called Koha.